-Note the definition of "accident" includes acts of violence done to persons in the workplace e.g. assault by one worker on another worker over a work related matter Likewise environmental incidents may not only need to be reported in the workplace but may also need to be reported to the necessary authorities i.e. Environment Agency, Environmental Health (local authority)
+Likewise environmental incidents may not only need to be reported in the workplace but may also need to be reported to the necessary authorities i.e. Environment Agency, Environmental Health (local authority)

-Therefore you should ensure that ALL dangerous occurrences, potential hazards and near misses are reported immediately to your line manager so that necessary actions can be taken to reduce risks and it is also your responsibility to report any accident suffered by you, however small, in accordance with the host employer/contractor and Randstad CPE procedures:
+Therefore you should ensure that ALL accidents, incidents, dangerous occurrences, potential hazards and near misses are reported immediately to your line manager so that necessary actions can be taken to reduce risks and it is also your responsibility to report any accident suffered by you, however small, in accordance with the workplace and Randstad CPE procedures:

-- Report any accident, no matter how minor, or instances of occupational ill health to your immediate supervisor or manager - Ensure that any injury is treated by a First Aider and that all relevant details are entered into the workplace accident book, or log, as soon as possible - The accident must then be reported to your Randstad CPE contact either by yourself or a representative of the host employer/workplace - Your CPE contact will forward the details of your accident, together with details of your workplace, IMMEDIATELY onto the CPE Health and Safety Manager - The accident will be investigated by Randstad CPE to ensure that ALL regulatory requirements have been met i.e. (Reportable incidents to enforcing authorities). - An accident report will be completed by the H&S Manager and brief details will be entered onto your CPE records
+- Report any accident, no matter how minor, or instances of occupational ill health to your immediate supervisor or manager - Ensure that any injury is treated by a First Aider and that all relevant details are entered into the workplace accident book, or log, as soon as possible - The accident must then be reported to your Randstad CPE contact either by yourself or a representative of the host employer/workplace - Your CPE contact will forward the details of your accident, together with details of your workplace, IMMEDIATELY onto the CPE Health and Safety Manager - The accident will be investigated by Randstad CPE to ensure that ALL regulatory requirements have been met i.e. Reportable incidents to enforcing authorities